-The implementation of a Fabric project is an ongoing process that evolves in response to changing business needs.
-It is essential to manage the project implementation code in a source control system, such as GIT.
-Additionally, Fabric provides a valuable feature of project version tagging, enabling visibility of the deployed version tag on the server.
-This capability grants a greater control over your project's versions and allows for an easy identification of the currently deployed version on a Fabric server.
+Implementing a Fabric project is an ongoing process that evolves in response to changing business needs.
+It is essential to manage the project's code in a source control system, such as GIT.
+Additionally, Fabric provides valuable features such as project version tagging, which enables visibility of the deployed version tag on the server.
+This capability grants greater control over your project's versions and allows for easy identification of the currently deployed version on a Fabric server.

-1. Tag a version, an action available in the Studio.
+Tag a version, an action available within Studio.

-2. Deploy Fabric objects, that were tagged with a version, into the server.
+Deploy Fabric objects tagged with a specific version to the server.

-3. Check the project objects version/s in Fabric console/terminal to understand what has been deployed.
+Check the project object version(s) in the Fabric console/terminal to understand what has been previously deployed.

-Studio helps you to appropriately tag a version by:
+Studio helps you to tag a version by:

 The following is the recommended workflow: